openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 In most cases, it is required to implement only `openvino.tools.pot.DataLoader` interface which allows acquiring data from a dataset and applying model-specific pre-processing providing access by index.
 Any implementation should override the following methods:

 - `__len__()`, returns the size of the dataset
 - `__getitem__()`, provides access to the data by index in range of 0 to `len(self)`.
-It also can encapsulate a logic of model-specific pre-processing.
+It also can encapsulate the logic of model-specific pre-processing.
 The method should return data in the following format:
    - `(data, annotation)`

-where `data` is the input which is passed to the model at inderence so that it should be properly preprocessed. `data` can be either `numpy.array` object or dictionary where key is the name of the model input and value is `numpy.array` which corresponds to this input.
-Since `annotation` is not used by the Defautlt Quantization method this object can be `None` in this case.
+where `data` is the input that is passed to the model at inference so that it should be properly preprocessed. `data` can be either `numpy.array` object or dictionary, where the key is the name of the model input and value is `numpy.array` which corresponds to this input.
+Since `annotation` is not used by the Default Quantization method this object can be `None` in this case.

 You can wrap framework data loading classes by `openvino.tools.pot.DataLoader` interface which is usually straightforward.
 For example, `torch.utils.data.Dataset` has a similar interface as `openvino.tools.pot.DataLoader` so that its TorchVision implementations can be easily wrapped by POT API.

-> **NOTE**: Model-specific preprocessing, for example, mean/scale normalization can be embedded into the model at the convertion step using Model Optimizer component.
+> **NOTE**: Model-specific preprocessing, for example, mean/scale normalization can be embedded into the model at the conversion step using Model Optimizer component.
 This should be considered during the implementation of the DataLoader interface to avoid "double" normalization which can lead to the loss of accuracy after optimization.

 The code example below defines `DataLoader` for three popular use cases: images, text, and audio.